 From Tuesday 7 until Sunday 12 March the WOW – Women of the World festival will be back at the Southbank Centre.
 Alongside the debates and discussions there are also a few shows: The Game, a performance which aims to give audiences an insight into sex work, Adventures in Menstruating with Chella Quint, a comedy for menstruators and non-menstruators of all genders, Offside, a work in progress about four women from across centuries who live, breathe and play football and Foreign Body, a liberating and life-affirming story about healing after sexual assault.

 To finish, check out this song by The Ruby Darlings who we reviewed in Edinburgh last year.

-Image courtesy of Sh!t Theatre.
-It shows Louise Mothersole and Rebecca Biscuit on stage both standing in front of microphones.
+Both images courtesy of Sh!t Theatre.
+The first image shows Louise Mothersole and Rebecca Biscuit sitting on the floor with their backs against a brick wall.
 They both have painted white faces.
-Mothersole on the left is wearing a blue shirt, has black make-up in a strip over her eyes and is holding a beer bottle.
-Biscuit on the right wears a red shirt and has red make-up in a strip under her eyes.
+Mothersole on the left is wearing a waistcoat and red velvet coat and has black make-up in a strip over her eyes.
+Biscuit on the right wears a red dress and has red make-up in a strip under her eyes.
+The image in the text shows them on stage both standing in front of microphones.
 Biscuit is speaking and gesticulating with her hands.
+Mothersole is holding a beer bottle.